-In many of these cases, the charging companies are still using a closed, proprietary use a closed, proprietary protocol between their back office networks and charging stations.
-They build an interface between their server and another OCPP-compliant server, in effect translating between their proprietary protocol and OCPP.
+In many of these cases, the charging companies are still using a closed, proprietary protocol between their back-office networks and charging stations.
+They build an interface between their server and another OCPP-compliant server to translate between their proprietary protocol and OCPP.

 A closed network will not allow another network provider to run organically on its hardware.
 Instead, it channels the communications from the EVSE through their cloud to another network's cloud.
-This means that, even if a charging station could run another back-end network service, the station owner would need to pay for network services from both the original service and the new service.
+This means that even if a charging station could run another back-end network service, the station owner would need to pay for network services from both the original service and the new service.